dolphin-emu/dolphin/Data/readme.txt

 You can edit the per-game settings by right clicking a game in the list and choosing "properties".
 It doesn't take effect until you restart the game.
 You can also adjust the settings with the keyboard during the game.
+And there's now a VR Game tab in the graphics options.

 ## Free-Look Keys:
 (Free-Look must be turned on.
 These keys often conflict with game controls,